-Permission to work: Shall be obtained from the person responsible for the site;

-- B) Radiographic site: Unauthorized person shall not be permitted to enter the controlled area; - c) Radiographic technique: Should be that which involves the least exposures consistent with the needs of an acceptable radiograph; - Radiographic parameters: Should be consistent with good technique and practice using appropriate film, qualified DDA, appropriate Imaging Plate, IQI, screen, suitable exposure time, whichever practiceable; - e) Radiographic and non-radiographic works: Should be segregated whenever practicable; - f) Collimator and local shielding: Should be made available and used whenever possible; - g) Approved personnel monitoring device: Shall be available to all workers involved.
+- Permission to work: Shall be obtained from the person responsible for the site; - B) Radiographic site: Unauthorized person shall not be permitted to enter the controlled area; - c) Radiographic technique: Should be that which involves the least exposures consistent with the needs of an acceptable radiograph; - Radiographic parameters: Should be consistent with good technique and practice using appropriate film, qualified DDA, appropriate Imaging Plate, IQI, screen, suitable exposure time, whichever practicable; - e) Radiographic and non-radiographic works: Should be segregated whenever practicable; - f) Collimator and local shielding: Should be made available and used whenever possible; - g) Approved personnel monitoring device: Shall be available to all workers involved.
 Radiographic operation shall not proceed without this equipment; - h) Calibrated area monitoring devices: Shall have a valid calibration sticker.
-Radiographic operation shall not proceed if the calibrated area monitoring device is not available or is not in good working order or is damaged; - Warning signs, notices and barriers: Shall be used to identify, define and barricade a controlled area; - Warning devices: Should be provided in the form of lamps or audible signals or both; - A storage facility: Shall be provided and approved by the Board to store gamma radiography sources.
-[Section 17, Act 304];
+Radiographic operation shall not proceed if the calibrated area monitoring device is not available or is not in good working order or is damaged; - Warning signs, notices and barriers: Shall be used to identify, define and barricade a controlled area; - Warning devices: Should be provided in the form of lamps or audible signals or both;

-- I) Source activity or output of x-ray equipment: Should be selected to give reasonable exposure times whilst minimising the dose to workers.
+- A storage facility: Shall be provided and approved by the Board to store gamma radiography sources.
+[Section 17, Act 304]; - I) Source activity or output of X-ray equipment: Should be selected to give reasonable exposure times whilst minimising the dose to workers.
 The work should be organised to comply with the ALARA principle by taking one or more of the following courses of action: - i.
 Collimator should be used when practicable; - ii.
 Use the accessories which provide more shielding for the worker; - iii.
 Use a source with optimum activity or optimum power of X-ray equipment; - iv.
-Reduce the time for exposure, for example by: - a) Use Radiographic Testing Digital technique; - b) Use fast film, if appropriate; - c) Reduce the source to film distance (SFD); - Reduce the worker's workload by evenly distributes the work that need to be done. - Mail Allowable working time: Should be calculated by measuring the dose rate and substituting it in the following equation:
+Reduce the time for exposure, for example by: - a) Use Radiographic Testing Digital technique; - b) Use fast film, if appropriate; - c) Reduce the source to film distance (SFD); - Reduce the worker's workload by evenly distributes the work that need to be done. - m) Allowable working time: Should be calculated and determined by the licensee based on their radiography works.
+See example in Annex III. - n) The position of control panel (in the case of X-ray) or winding cable (in the case of gamma ray) shall be carefully chosen.
+If possible, it should be outside the controlled area.
+If this is not possible, the distance from the control panel/winding cable to the radiation source shall be maximized by straightening control panel/winding cable and the guide tube.
+The control panel/winding cable should be placed behind any convenient shielding which will provide further protection.
+The worker should not remain inside the controlled area during the exposure.
+The route taken to and from the control panel/winding cable should not cross the useful beam;